MrQR-me/docs/registration.md

 ![Free Account](/assets/images/MrQR_Register.png "RESGISTER")

 Once Registered you can now request access to items and complete any assigned form once you access has been approved by the site owner.

+## Verifying Your Email
+once you have Registered you will be sent a verification email, Unltill you have verifierd your email address, when requesting access to submit forms your account will be tagged as <button class="button button3">Unverified</button>.

+Please select the <button class="button button1">Verify Email Address</button> Button to verify your email.
+Your accound will then be tagged as <button class="button button4">Verified</button>. this will also enable the Form Building addon if you have a Paid Subscription.

 ## Pro Plan Account